linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-11---The-Mind-of-the-Investor 2023 Financial-Trading-and-Investing.md

 # The St. Petersburg Paradox and the Expected Utility Paradigm

 In 1713, the mathematician Nicholas Bernoulli reasoned that a rational gambler should be willing to buy a gamble for its expected value.
-For example, it seemed rational for a gambler to invest up to  $1 for a gamble that paid either$ 2 or zero based on the toss of a coin.
+For example, it seemed rational for a gambler to invest up to  \$1 for a gamble that paid either\$ 2 or zero based on the toss of a coin.
 He extended his reasoning to a series of coin tosses, continuing to reason that the ultimate value of the more complex gamble should still be its expected value.
 His cousin, Daniel Bernoulli, presented his paradigm in 1738 at a conference of mathematicians in St. Petersburg.
 His extended problem, commonly referred to as the St. Petersburg Paradox, was concerned with why gamblers would pay only a finite sum for a gamble with an infinite expected value.
-Suppose, in Bernoulli's paradigm, the coin lands on its head on the first toss, the gamble payoff is $2.
+Suppose, in Bernoulli's paradigm, the coin lands on its head on the first toss, the gamble payoff is \$2.
 If the coin lands tails, it is tossed again.
-If the coin lands heads on this second toss, the payoff is $4; otherwise, it is tossed a third time.
-If the coin lands heads on the third toss, the payoff doubles again to $8; otherwise, it is tossed again for a potential payoff of $16.
+If the coin lands heads on this second toss, the payoff is \$4; otherwise, it is tossed a third time.
+If the coin lands heads on the third toss, the payoff doubles again to \$8; otherwise, it is tossed again for a potential payoff of \$16.
 The process continues until the payoff is determined by the coin finally landing heads.
 Where  $n$  equals infinity, the expected value of this gamble is determined by the following equation:

 $$
 E [ V ] = (0.
 5 ^ {1} \times 2 ^ {1}) + (0.
 5 ^ {2} \times 2 ^ {2}) + (0.
 5 ^ {3} \times 2 ^ {3}) + \dots + (0.
 5 ^ {\infty} \times 2 ^ {\infty})